The Wilbor House

 The Wilbor House, also known as The Thompson Farm, is a historic home located at Old Chatham in Columbia County, New York.
-It was built about 1790 and is a two-story, five by two bay, heavy timber frame dwelling on a raised fieldstone foundation.
+It was built in around 1790 and is a two-story, five by two bay, heavy timber frame dwelling on a raised fieldstone foundation.
 It is topped by a medium pitched gable roof.
-The house has a one and one half-story wing, with a single-story wing extended from it.
+The house has a one-and-one-half-story wing, with a single-story wing extended from it.

 It was added to the National Register of Historic Places in 1997.